CarsonScott/CALM/README.md

 Each pairing of x and y coordinates represent an association from an x element to a y element.
 The z axis contains the association values for each pairing.
 Each peak represents a statistically significant association between two obserbation

-The X and Y axes each represent the set of elements, and the Z axis represents the association values.
-Each peak represents a pair of elements in the pattern.
-The trough running diagonally through the center are the associations between elements and themselves, equaL to -1 by default.
-The rest of the graph in blue represent statistically insignificant or random pairings of elements.